eksteen11/Echonote---V1.1/FINAL_SUMMARY.md

 ---

-## 🚀 **What We've Accomplished**
+## 🚀 **What We've Accomplished (Updated December 2024)**

 In this comprehensive development session, we've transformed EchoPilot from a basic meeting tool concept into a **revolutionary Team Intelligence Platform** that's ready to dominate the market and launch on Product Hunt.
+We've also **completely resolved critical navigation issues** that were blocking the launch.

 ---